blogheader

 His job is to impress you, not the other way around.
 He’s the one applying for a position in your life, and you will be the one to decide if he has the potential for that position.

-Three important questions to ask on that first date.
+Three essential questions to ask on that first date.

 The answers reveal and provide essential information about whether this man has any potential for a second date.

-These are questions easily incorporated into any conversation you’re having while getting to know one another.
+These are questions easily incorporated into any conversation you have while getting to know one another.

 It will also impress your date as he’s going to be thinking you are interested in getting to know him and that you ask the right questions.
 He’ll appreciate it, and now you already stand above the rest.